Information for Council Members

 - judge of the Supreme Court,

 - or chief administrative officer (CAO) of the municipality.

-All council members must swear or affirm the oath between December 1st to December 7th.
-You will not be able to act as a council member (i.e., vote or participate at council meetings as a council member) until your oath is administered.
+All council members must swear or affirm the oath between December 1st to December 7th, unless you were elected in a by-election.
+If elected in a by-election you have 15 days to swear or affirm the oath of office.
+(MGA section 80 -1) You will not be able to act as a council member (i.e., vote or participate at council meetings as a council member) until your oath is administered.

 How much do I get paid as an elected official?